 There’s a lot of information here, but one line that caught my eye was the Tx Failed Beacons count.

-An AP sends out beacons frames regularly at predefined intervals, usually every 100msec.
+An AP sends out beacons frames regularly at predefined intervals, usually every 100(ish)msec.
 To transmit the beacon an AP has to contend for access to the wireless medium, just like any other station wanting to transmit, so if the channel is busy the AP won’t be able to transmit it’s beacon.
-No biggie, this probably won’t happen more than once.
+No biggie, this probably won’t happen very often.
 This AP had recently been rebooted, yet the count of failed beacons was so high that a quick calculation confirmed it was pretty much all of them.